TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/ExtensionManagement/Index.rst

     # PackageStates.php

     # This file is maintained by TYPO3's package management.
 Although you can edit it
-    # manually, you should rather use the Extension Manager for maintaining packages.
+    # manually, you should rather use the `Extension Manager`:pn: for maintaining packages.
     # This file will be regenerated automatically if it doesn't exist.
 Deleting this file
     # should, however, never become necessary if you use the package commands.